 In our M. Phil.
-Program in International History, you will study transnational, comparative, and international approaches to the field of history and have the opportunity to delve into the study of foreign languages, cultures, and societies.
+Program in International History, you will study transnational, comparative, and international approaches to the field of history.
 The program will allow you to undertake an original piece of research on a topic of your choice and modules on a variety of topics in modern European, Irish, U.S., Chinese, and environmental history.
-Depending on your research interests, you can examine important global issues from a historical perspective such as imperialism, the refugee crisis, the international spread of radical politics, war and conflict, security and intelligence services, and economics to prepare you for a career in international politics, NGOs, journalism, or further PhD study.
+Depending on your research interests, you can examine global issues from a historical perspective such as imperialism, the refugee crisis, the international spread of radical politics, war and conflict, security and intelligence services, and economics, to prepare you for a career in international politics, NGOs, journalism, or further PhD study.